 Asian longhorned beetle (ALB) found its way to the United States in wooden pallets and crates from its native China.
-This beetle attacks a wide range of hardwood trees, but has a strong preference for maples.
+This beetle attacks a wide range of hardwood trees including ash, elm, birch, poplar, and willow, but has a strong preference for maples.
 Damage occurs as the larva feeds in the heartwood, making branches more susceptible to wind and storm damage.

-At this time, ALB has not be found in Indiana.
+At this time, ALB has not been found in Indiana.
 However, there are several active ALB quarantine sites in the United States and Canada.